Colintraive: Depopulation and regeneration

 The name Col-Glen is also used by the local development trust, which was set up to combat the declining population and economy in the two villages.
 Glendaruel local Michael Russell MSP said of the project: "A small and fragile community like Colintraive and Glendaruel must go forward or it will inexorably decline — in population, in services and in viability."
 Falling rapidly in recent years, the total adult population of the two villages combined was estimated at 250 in 2009.

 For over 60 years, until the late 1990s, Caol Ruadh, one of Colintraive's Victorian mansions set in a 20-acre estate, was used as a residential school for children from Glasgow with special educational needs.
-Financial concerns caused the City of Glasgow council first to reduce subsidies and later to sell the property after it use reduced when user charges were introduced.
+Financial concerns caused the Glasgow City Council first to reduce subsidies and later to sell the property after it use reduced when user charges were introduced.
 In 2012, the grounds were opened as a sculpture park for contemporary sculpture and art works.

 The village no longer has its own primary school; pupils are instead bussed to Kilmodan.
 Secondary-school pupils attend Dunoon Grammar School, the only secondary school in Cowal.

 Transport

 Colintraive lies at the southern end of the mainland section of the A886, which links to the Isle of Bute.
 A ferry crosses the 450 yard gap to Rhubodach on Bute, giving access to the tourist town of Rothesay.
-West Coast Motors provides a bus service.
+West Coast Motors provides a bus service, including via the 478 Dunoon–Portavadie route.